 Session One: November 9, 2013

 Place: Shedd Aquarium

-Come to Shedd to learn about NOAA’s Okeanos Explorer Education Materials Collection: Why Do We Explore and How Do We Explore?
-This two-part series will take place in the Spring 2013 and Fall 2014.
-Participants will learn how to use inquiry- and standards-based lessons and other online resources that guide classroom inquiries into how sites are selected for exploration, mapping techniques, water-column exploration, remotely operated vehicles and telepresence technology that enables access to real time ocean exploration.
+During this two-part series, learn how to use inquiry- and standards-based lessons, along with other online resources, to guide classroom inquiries about how sites are selected for exploration, mapping techniques, water-column exploration, remotely operated vehicles and telepresence technology that enables access to real time ocean exploration.

-Registration is required and space is limited.
-Educators who attend both days of this two-part series will receive a $100 stipend.
-Each participant will receive the Okeanos Explorer Education Materials Curriculum Collection, materials related to activities presented during the workshop, a NOAA Ocean Exploration Certificate of Participation, continental breakfast and lunch.
+Space is limited.
+Participants who attend both days of this two-part series will receive a $100 stipend.
+Participants receive the Okeanos Explorer Education Materials Curriculum Collection, a NOAA Ocean Exploration Certificate of Participation and other materials related to the presentations.

-Shedd Aquarium invites you to a fun, day-long workshop where you'll get to sample science teaching strategies that will connect your classroom to Shedd and Shedd's animals, exhibits and research programs to your classroom.
-You'll have a chance to meet other first- and second-year Chicago-area educators as you explore behind the scenes, become a part of Shedd's learning community and find resources custom-made for your classroom.
+Shedd Aquarium invites you to a fun, day-long workshop where you'll get to sample science teaching strategies that will connect your classroom to Shedd and Shedd's animals, exhibits and science resources.
+You'll have a chance to meet other Chicago-area educators as you explore the aquarium, become a part of Shedd's learning community and find resources custom-made for your classroom.
 Then bring these lessons learned back to your school.

 Complimentary parking, light breakfast and lunch are provided.